Ingredients in every 4 ml

 — High dosage

-Great individual variation occurs in the dose required to attain and maintain an adequate blood pressure.
-In all cases, dosage of norepinephrine should be titrated according to the response of the patient.
+Dosage of norepinephrine should be titrated according to the response of the patient.
 Occasionally much larger or even enormous daily doses (as high as 68 mg base or 17 ampoules) may be necessary if the patient remains hypotensive, but occult blood volume depletion should always be suspected and corrected when present.
 Central venous pressure monitoring is usually helpful in detecting and treating this situation.

 — Fluid intake